 Both Can Be Cured

 First, talk to your mental healthcare professional about your bipolar disorder.
 Depression is the type of condition that benefits from immediate intervention.
-Remember, every single person suffering from these conditions can be treated, but there is a lot of trial and error involved along the way.
+Remember, every single person suffering from these conditions can be treated, but there is a lot of trial and error involved along the way, because not all treatments work for each individual.

 Then, talk to your mental healthcare advisor about your anxiety, and don't forget to take my free 7 minute anxiety test now.
-It'll give you a complete profile of your anxiety and some recommendations fo at home anxiety relief techniques.
+It'll give you a complete profile of your anxiety, compare your anxiety to others, and provide some recommendations of at home anxiety relief techniques.